-- LEVEL 1: A coarse description of exposure provided either by measurement or modelling of AQ (e.g. average mean annual exposure for a city), a dose-response function or concentration-response function and a simple population description would give a rather coarse output.
-For examples: the number of hospital emergency visits related to increased ozone levels for a city or region. - LEVEL 2: Similar to level 1, but with spatial detail in the STATE description. - LEVEL 3: A detailed temporal and spatial resolution for exposure and population data will allow a rather detailed health information integrating distance to road, spatial distribution and vulnerable groups for instance.
+- LEVEL 1: A simple complexity is represented by the use of a coarse description of the exposure provided either by measurement or modelling of AQ (e.g. average mean annual exposure for a city), a dose-response function or concentration-response function and a simple population description.
+The population description would mainly come from a top-down approach For example: the number of hospital emergency visits related to increased ozone levels for a city or region as a ratio to the national number of hospital emergency visits.
+The results would be expressed as number of health outcome related to the exposure and can be monetarized with the appropriate mathematical function.
+The uncertainty is related to the description of both the exposure and the population. - LEVEL 2: More detailed description of exposure and of population allows to a more complex description of the computed IMPACT.
+The dose-response function is similar to that used in level 1, but the exposure is described with spatial and temporal details from the STATE block and a bottom-up approach is used to describe the population.
+For instance a locally collected register for health outcomes, number of hospital visits is used.
+Here as well results can be used for further economic valuation.
+The uncertainty is related to the description of both the exposure and the population - LEVEL 3: A detailed temporal and spatial resolution for exposure from STATE block and a temporal and spatial description of the concerned population using collected data with a bottom-up approach, will allow a rather detailed computed health information.
+The dose-function response is still the same as for the other 2 levels of complexity.
+The use of parameters such as distance to road, spatial distribution of inhabitants and presence of vulnerable groups, for instance, will allow the results to be more representative to the local situation..
 For examples: The number of hospital emergency visits of those who live in greener or more traffic areas of a city related to local changes in ozone.